Data Poisoning Attacks Against Multimodal Encoders: Problem Statement

 \end{footnotesize} , where $\sigma(\cdot, \cdot)$ is the cosine similarity between two embeddings.
-We then discuss three attacks we consider in this paper.
-Concretely, those attacks differ in how to construct the poisoned data $\mathcal{P}$ added into the original training dataset $\mathcal{D}$.
+We then discuss three attacks.
+Concretely, those attacks differ in how to construct the poisoned data ${\mathcal{D}_p}$ added into the clean data $\mathcal{D}_c$.